SteveLTN/https-portal/README.md

     - /data/ssl_certs:/var/lib/https-portal
 ```

-Now your certificates are available in `/data/ssl_certs` of your Docker host.
+Now your certificates are available in `/data/ssl_certs` of your host.

 ## Advanced Usage: Customizing Nginx Configurations